Last Updated on May 17, 2023 by Matt

 Trunk

 A big trunk will have to be put in the rear, on top of the wheel, while the scooter itself would have to have a rather wide deck with a big weight limit.
 Seated scooters are a much better fit for a trunk than standing ones.
-I would still say this is one of the most inconvenient and unattractive upgrades for electric scooters, at least in my opinion.

-Accessories, customizations, upgrades
+Other accessories, customizations, upgrades

 Besides the trunk or the basket, there are a ton of other electric scooter accessories and customizations that you can add to your scooter that will make it more useful.